flutter/packages/packages/google_maps_flutter/google_maps_flutter_ios/example/README.md

 This package contains multiple exmaples, which are used to test different versions of the Google Maps iOS SDK.
-Because the plugin's dependency is unpinned, CocoaPods will pick the newest version that supports the minimum targetted OS version of the application using the plugin.
+Because the plugin's dependency is loosely pinned, CocoaPods will pick the newest version that supports the minimum targetted OS version of the application using the plugin.
 In order to ensure that the plugin continues to compile against all SDK versions that could resolve, there are multiple largely identical